erdc/air-water-vv/README.rst

   the problem
 - A set of input files for a code
   (e.g. https://github.com/erdc-cm/proteus)
-- (Optional) a script for results postprocessing
+- A script for results postprocessing (Optional)
-- A scipt for running regression tests
+- A script for running regression tests

 Checklist for adding new test problems
 ------------------------